 These settings alter the current or working settings in memory only.
-Therefore, they will be lost if the NIC is power cycled.
+Therefore, they will be lost if the PrintNet is power cycled.
 To ensure this does not happen, issue a save command so the current settings get written to flash memory.

+'''

-set dest <DEST> name <NEW\NAME>
+set dest <DEST> name <NEW_NAME>

-Example: set dest dlprn name linematrix
+Example: set dest d1prn name laser

+'''